NatLibFi/NDL-VuFind2-Vagrant/README.md

     driver = Demo
     ```
 - After `vagrant up` use **127.0.0.1** instead of localhost i.e. <a href="http://127.0.0.1:8081/vufind2">http://127.0.0.1:8081/vufind2</a> to log in as a (new) test user.
-- Due date reminders
+#### Due Date Reminders
 - in user profile add the email address to receive the messages, set Due date reminders via email
 - run `vagrant ssh -c "duedatereminder"`
-- Scheduled alerts
+#### Scheduled Alerts
 - in user profile add the email address to receive the messages, if not already set
 - save a search or two, in Saved searched set the Alert schedule
 - run `vagrant ssh -c "scheduledalert"`

 The email address in user profile should receive the messages.
-Note that another test user needs to be set up to run the scheduled alerts again (without waiting min 24 hrs).
+Note that another test user needs to be set up to run the made-up scheduled alerts again - turning them off and back on _might_ work but this is untested.

 ### Troubleshooting